10+ Biggest DevOps Mistakes You Must Need to Avoid in 2023

 2. Moving to DevOps without enough preparation

 Companies are rapidly moving to DevOps.
-The problem is that a devops engineer of an organization is assigned duties without evaluating his or her level of expertise in the field.
-Also, other companies are willing to take up develops projects with a small team of less experienced DevOps professionals to look different from the competitors.
-As a result, they end up delivering low quality work.
-Moving to DevOps is a brilliant idea, but only if you are well prepared and have vast experience.
+The problem is that a DevOps engineer of an organization is assigned duties without evaluating his or her level of expertise in the field.
+Also, other companies are willing to take up development projects with a small team of less experienced DevOps professionals to look different from the competitors.
+As a result, they end up delivering low-quality work.
+Moving to DevOps is a brilliant idea, but only if you are well-prepared and have vast experience.
 The level of skills has to be extremely high.
-For a devops developer to get a job, your level of experience and expertise have to maintain a threshold level.
+For a DevOps developer to get a job, your level of experience and expertise have to maintain a threshold level.